dextr-cloud/dextr-docs/docs/_pages/home.md

 #### Header

-The header is a global section of Dextr that will always be on display.
+The header is a global section of ConnectPath that will always be on display.
 You'll see your Agent Status, a Handset, a Bell and the Instance logo.

 #### Agent Status

-Every Dextr Instance has 2 status for you to select after being onboarded: **Available** and **Offline**.
+Every ConnectPath Instance has 2 status for you to select after being onboarded: **Available** and **Offline**.
 By default your status is set to ***Offline*** on login, so remember to change your status from ***Offline*** to ***Available*** to be able to receive calls.
 If you see **Forced Released** as a status is because you missed an incoming call.

-Your Dextr Administrator may also enable other status for you to select and to be seen by your teammates.
+Your ConnectPath Administrator may also enable other status for you to select and to be seen by your teammates.

 [![Agent Sttus](/assets/images/Home/agent-status.jpg)](/assets/images/Home/agent-status.jpg)